Radio emission from beyond the light cylinder in millisecond pulsars: Discussion

 \subsection{The millisecond pulsars}

 There are three key points from our inspection of MSP profiles.
-First, a large fraction of the population have disjoint components in their profiles.
-Secondly, the class D pulsars have fast spin periods and a high fraction are gamma-ray emitters.
-Thirdly, radio components are, in many cases, aligned with gamma-ray components.
+First, a large fraction (39\%) of the population have disjoint components in their profiles.
+Secondly, the class D pulsars have fast spin periods (median value 3.6~ms) and a high fraction are gamma-ray emitters.
+Thirdly, the disjoint radio components are, in many cases, aligned with gamma-ray components.

-In the gamma-rays, much progress has been made recently in understanding the (synchrotron) emission process for producimg gamma-rays in the current sheet beyond the light cylinder.
+In the gamma-rays, much progress has been made recently in understanding the emission process (either synchrotron or curvature radiation) for producing gamma-rays in the current sheet beyond the light cylinder \citep{khk+19,kwh+22}.
 Most recently, \citet{pet24} and \citet{cfd25} have provided an atlas of gamma-ray profiles depending on the inclination angle of the rotation and magnetic axes ($\alpha$) and the viewing angle ($\zeta$).

 It is our contention that there are two distinct regions of radio emission in MSPs.
 The first is from low in the magnetosphere above the polar cap (PC), as per the conventional picture.
 The second is co-located with regions of gamma-ray emission, beyond the light cylinder (LC) in the current sheet.
 We would therefore expect the LC components to be separated from the PC components by an amount which depends on the viewing geometry (see e.g. \citealt{pet24}) and that the LC radio components are in-phase with the gamma-ray emission.
 The LC components will have polarization properties distinct from the PC components; in particular the position angle of the linear polarization is unlikely to follow the RVM.